 Prior to his current assignment, Mr. Pontius served as the Director for Command and Control (C2) and Intelligence, Surveillance, and Reconnaissance (ISR) within the Office of the Undersecretary of Defense for Acquisition, Technology and Logistics (USD(AT&L)), providing functional and acquisition oversight for all C2 and ISR programs across the Department of Defense (DoD).
 Prior to this, Mr. Pontius served as the Director of Executive Programs at the Defense Acquisition University School of Program Managers.
 In this capacity he mentored senior Program Managers and Program Executive Officers in the art of successfully leading and managing major defense acquisition programs and major automated information systems.
 Prior to these assignments, Mr. Pontius had a distinguished military career in the U.S. Army Signal Corps with over 26 years of operational and major acquisition assignments.

-Mr. Pontius holds a Bachelors of Science degree in Electrical Engineering and Business Administration from Carnegie-Mellon University, a Masters of Science degree in Business Administration from Boston University, and a Masters degree in National Resource Strategy from the Industrial College of the Armed Forces, National Defense University.
+Mr. Pontius holds a Bachelor of Science degree in Electrical Engineering and Business Administration from Carnegie-Mellon University, a Master of Science degree in Business Administration from Boston University, and a Master’s degree in National Resource Strategy from the Industrial College of the Armed Forces, National Defense University.